yasahi-hpc/P3-miniapps/README.md

 # P3-miniapps
 P3-miniapps are designed to evalute Performance, Portability and Productivity (P3) of mini-applications with C++ parallel algorithms (stdpar).
 We have implemented 3D heat equation solver and 4D (2D space and 2D velocity space) Vlasov-Poisson solver.
 These mini-apps are parallelized with MPI + "X" programming model in C++.
 "X" includes _stdpar_, OpenMP, OpenACC, OpenMP4.5, Kokkos, thrust, CUDA, and HIP.
+As well as the language standard parallelization (stdpar), we also focus on the language standard high dimensional array support [_mdspan_](https://github.com/kokkos/mdspan).

 For questions or comments, please find us in the AUTHORS file.